Watershed (Grant McLennan album)

-Watershed is the debut solo album by Grant McLennan, founding member of The Go-Betweens released under the name G. W. McLennan.
-The album was recorded nine months after The Go-Betweens called it quits and was released in 1991.
+Watershed is the debut solo album by Grant McLennan, founding member of the Go-Betweens released under the name G. W. McLennan.
+The album was recorded nine months after the Go-Betweens called it quits and was released in 1991.

-The album featured contributions by singer-songwriters Paul Kelly and Dave Dobbyn, ex-Go-Between Amanda Brown (who was now half of Cleopatra Wong with Lindy Morrison) and Phil Kakulas of Blackeyed Susans.
-Despite this stellar line-up, the album received disappointing sales, reaching only No. 96 on the Australian album charts.
+The album featured contributions by singer-songwriters Paul Kelly and Dave Dobbyn, ex-Go-Between Amanda Brown, and Phil Kakulas of Blackeyed Susans.
+The album peaked at No. 96 on the Australian album charts.

-Singles from the album were "Haven't I Been A Fool" (Europe only), "When Word Gets Around" and "Easy Come Easy Go".
+Singles from the album were "Haven't I Been a Fool" (Europe only), "When Word Gets Around" and "Easy Come Easy Go".

+Critical reception

+Robert Christgau noted that "the synthy guitar and hot drum programming put welcome glitz and steel into his romantic verse."

 Track listing

 All tracks written by Grant McLennan.